gogoair/react-combo-select/README.md

 ## TODO: until 7.
 May 2016, warm welcome for version 1.0.0
 - Commands clear all and check all
+- Custom icons in search instead of just font-awesome (this is currently needed for project), remove icons for single select
 - MOAR Testing

 ## TODO: Happy future
 - Display images, videos, icons, links
-- Custom icons in search instead of just font-awesome (this is currently needed for project)